Use Remote Caching

 In this diagram, Teika runs the build once on his machine, then CI, Kimiko and James can use the cached artifact from Teika instead of re-executing the same work.

-npx nx connect-to-nx-cloud
+npx nx connect

 To see the remote cache in action, run: